Languages other than English

 Greek is offered from Year 8 onwards, to be studied in combination with Latin

 during Year 8.
-Students must have studied Latin in Year 7 in order to study
+Students must have studied Latin in Year 7 in order to commence studying

-Classical Greek.
+Classical Greek in Year 8.
 In Year 8, each language is studied for 7 periods per cycle.

 In Years 9 and 10, students may elect to continue their

 languages studies.
-In Year 9, electives are timetabled for 7 periods per cycle,
+In Year 9, electives are timetabled for five periods per cycle,

 In Years 11 and 12, languages are offered to HSC level,